 If Ethan and Eva were to encounter each other for the first time on a DNA company cousin match list, this exercise tells us that their increased DNA sharing would likely not be enough to tip them off to the fact that there is a recent occurrence of pedigree collapse in their shared ancestry.
 They still look a lot like just regular 1st cousins—1st cousins whose recent ancestors are entirely unrelated.

 This proves to be true for other, more distant, cousin relationships downstream from this particular form of isolated pedigree collapse, where 1st cousins form a union and have children.
-The amount of shared DNA between downstream 2nd cousins is only elevated by 13 cM on average, which makes the total amount of shared DNA still compatible with the expected range of shared cM for that level of relationship without pedigree collapse.
-For downstream 3rd cousins, the amount of DNA sharing is only increased by 3 cM, again keeping the total shared DNA well within the expected range.
+The amount of shared DNA between 2nd cousins Fred and Fiona in the Colapso family who are what we call downstream from our pedigree collapse, is only elevated by 13 cM on average, because we are adding an additional 4th cousin relationship (through Anna and Adam) through their 2nd cousin relationship through Cindy and Charlie.
+(Note that while our empirical calculation says 13 cM, the Shared cM Project indicates that the average amount of shared DNA for 4th cousins is 35 cM, there are lots of fun reasons for this, but we aren’t going to talk about that right now).
+But no matter how you look at it, the shared DNA between Fiona and Fred is still compatible with the expected range of shared cM for second cousins without pedigree collapse.
+For downstream 3rd cousins (so Fiona and Fred’s kids), the amount of DNA sharing is only increased by 3 cM (the calculated added amount for their extra 5th cousin relationship), again keeping the total shared DNA well within the expected range.
 The effect of the pedigree collapse is lessened with each succeeding generation, as descendants become more distant from the “double-dose” ancestors that appear twice in their pedigree.

 Because this is one of the closest forms of isolated pedigree collapse possible (the union of 1st cousins to produce children would only be upstaged in genetic similarity by the union of siblings, half-siblings, uncle-niece, and other immediately related relative pairs), it follows that more distantly related unions (2nd cousin and so forth) would have even less of an effect on the total shared DNA between downstream descendants.
 So cousins resulting from these more distantly related unions who encounter each other for the first time on a DNA company match list would likely see no evidence of this form of more distant and isolated pedigree collapse in their amount of shared DNA.